harryaskham/Unexpected-Keyboard/README.md

 ## Build

 Added a `make {debug,release,clean}` for Claude to use to build on Nix-enabled systems, since Claude kept forgetting how to build when the conversation was compacted and `shell.nix` wasn't working when I was testing.

-## TODO

-- [ ] Respect Persistence mode in the non-floating keyboard IME; when Persistence is toggled, the keyboard should not respect OS-level hide-IME signals (like exiting a text field or the Android "hide keyboard" navbar toggle), and always remain visible until Persistence is toggled off.

-### Future (Do not action these TODOs automatically)
-- [ ] Entire app config is possible to drive from storage as e.g. `.unexpected_keyboard.json`, not just layouts.